 What causes food allergies?

-Food allergies are caused when the immune system (the body’s defence against infection) mistakenly treats proteins found in food as a threat to the body, when in fact they should be harmless.
+Food allergies happen when the immune system – the body's defence against infection – mistakenly treats proteins found in food as a threat.

-It then releases a number of chemicals to prevent what it sees as an infection taking hold.
-It is these chemicals that cause the symptoms of an allergic reaction.
+As a result, a number of chemicals are released.
+It's these chemicals that cause the symptoms of an allergic reaction.

-Any food could cause an allergic reaction, but there are certain foods that are responsible for most food allergies.
+Almost any food can cause an allergic reaction, but there are certain foods that are responsible for most food allergies.